quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames

-Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently the can be sent.
+Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently they can be sent.
 An endpoint MUST NOT send more than one packet containing only an ACK frame per received ACK-eliciting packet(one containing frames other than ACK and/or PADDING).
 An endpoint MUST NOT send a packet containing only an ACK frame in response to a